EXCLUSIVE-Three ships carrying U.S. ethanol head to China -sources

 The ships each have a capacity of around 30,000 tonnes, or about 240,000 barrels of ethanol, the sources said, though the exact amount of the renewable fuel onboard was not immediately clear.

-It was also unclear when the cargoes will arrive in China.
+It was also unclear when the cargoes would arrive in China, which buys U.S. ethanol for fuel to blend with gasoline.
 One source said at least two of the tankers left at the end of February.

+The three cargoes should be among vessels booked earlier, and more were expected to get shipped to China in the coming months, three Asia-based traders said.

-In January, Archer Daniels Midland Co ADM.N Chief Financial Officer Ray Young said that China has bought "roughly 200 million gallons" (4.76 million barrels) of U.S. ethanol for the first half of 2021.
+In January, Archer Daniels Midland Co ADM.N Chief Financial Officer Ray Young said that China had bought "roughly 200 million gallons" (4.76 million barrels) of U.S. ethanol for the first half of 2021.

+That would be equivalent to around 15-20 vessels of the renewable fuel, the traders said, mainly booked last year, when U.S. ethanol prices hit their lowest point.

+COFCO and Sinopec 0386.HK were among buyers of the U.S. cargoes, traders had said.

 While China imported an annual record of 4.72 million barrels of U.S. ethanol in 2016, it has not recently been a large importer.
 However, tightening supplies of domestic corn used to make the biofuel, coupled with comparatively cheaper U.S. prices have spurred the need for imports.